osistlk/echoflak/README.md

 This code is not optimized or meant for production.
 Use at your own caution.

 Tested with 1440p60fps MP4 video files with NodeJS v20, Git Bash, Windows 10.
+50 videos were processed in 5 minutes with 50% duplicate rate.

 Sorry I like JavaScript & Windows :)